 - Collaboration with industry.

-- Diagnostic serology, Cattle Health Check Scheme testing to UKAS ISO 17025:2017 quality standard, PCR and Immunofluorescence testing.
+- Diagnostic serology, Cattle Health Check Scheme testing to UKAS ISO 17025:2017 quality standard, and Immunofluorescence testing.

 - Molecular typing

 - Challenge models for leptospirosis in domestic animals